fritids/wp-activate-users/readme.txt

 == Screenshots ==

-1. This is a screenshot is the overview page inside the users memnu
+1. BuudyPress MU This is a screenshot is the overview page inside the users memnu
-2. This is a screenshot is what it looks like after you activate a user
+2. BuddyPress MU This is a screenshot is what it looks like after you activate a user
+3. BuudyPress NON-MU This is a screenshot is the overview page inside the users memnu
+4. BuddyPress NON-MU This is a screenshot is what it looks like after you activate a user

 == Changelog ==